 For wild camping in the big National Parks, you don’t need to do too much planning in advance.

-If looking for somewhere near a town or village you can use Google maps to look for green spaces or woodlands.
-If you don’t know the area I’d suggest doing a recce in the day.
-Checking there are no fences and that there’s a quiet spot where you won’t be disturbed.
+If looking for somewhere near a town or village, you can use Google Maps to look for green spaces or woodlands.
+If you don’t know the area, I’d suggest a recce during the day.
+Check that there are no fences and that there’s a quiet spot where you won’t be disturbed.

-I’ve writen some comprehensive area spefic guides to get you started:
+I’ve written some comprehensive area-specific guides to get you started:

 - Wild camping Snowdonia